olliefr/gke-auto-sandbox/README.md

 ## Future work

-The following list is some ideas for future explorations.
+Just some ideas for future explorations.

 * Deploy by impersonating a service account to validate the list of required admin roles;
 * Create a [private cluster with no public endpoint][pcwnpe] and access the endpoint using [IAP for TCP forwarding];